-At risk - Includes persons who:
+At risk - This includes persons who:

-- a.
-Are 13 years of age or younger. - b.
-Regardless of age, are believed or determined to be experiencing one or more of the following circumstances: - 1.
-Out of the zone of safety for their chronological age and developmental stage - 2.
-Mentally or behaviorally disabled - 3.
-Drug dependent, including prescribed medication and/or illegal substances, and the dependency is potentially life-threatening - 4.
-Absent from home for more than 24 hours before being reported to law enforcement as missing - 5.
-In a life-threatening situation - 6.
-In the company of others who could endanger their welfare - 7.
+- (a) Are 13 years of age or younger. - (b) Regardless of age, are believed or determined to be experiencing one or more of the following circumstances: - 1.
+Missing under unexplained, involuntary or suspicious circumstances and is believed to be in danger because of age, health, mental or physical disability, in combination with environmental or weather conditions, or it is believed that the person is unable to return to safety without assistance. - 2.
+Out of the zone of safety for his/her chronological age and developmental stage. - 3.
+Mentally or behaviorally disabled. - 4.
+Drug dependent, including prescribed medication and/or illegal substances, and the dependency is potentially life-threatening. - 5.
+Absent from home for more than 24 hours before being reported to law enforcement as missing. - 6.
+In a life-threatening situation. - 7.
+In the company of others who could endanger their welfare. - 8.
 Absent in a way that is inconsistent with established patterns of behavior and cannot be readily explained.
-Most children have an established and reasonably predictable routine. - 8.
-Involved in a situation that would cause a reasonable person to conclude the person should be considered at risk
+Most children have an established and reasonably predictable routine. - 9.
+Involved in a situation that would cause a reasonable person to conclude the person should be considered at risk.